Sachin19/seq2seq-con/README.md

 ## Data

-Already preprocessed versions of the training, val and test data can be found here.
+Already preprocessed versions of the training, val and test data for the language pairs reported in the paper can be found [here](https://drive.google.com/file/d/1jau37sNH3axLXNndmzFAcXFoR_k4Ujhw/view?usp=sharing).

 ## Pretrained Models

-Pretrained models for the 4 pairs will soon be available as well
+Pretrained models for the mentioned language pairs will soon be available as well

 ## Publications